Associate Professor of Spanish Applied Linguistics

 - Blanco, J., C. C. Tocaimaza-Hatch & P. N. García (2010).
 Imagina, Second Edition.
 Vista Higher Learning.
 Boston, MA.
 ISBN: 978-1-60576-092-6.
 [Contributing writer]

 - García, P. N. (Submitted, under review).
 Verbalizing: A Meditational to Promoting and Ascertaining Conceptual Development in the L2 Classroom.
-The Canadian Modern Language Review.
+Foreign Language Annals.

 - García, P.N. (in preparation).
-Conscious Conceptual Manipulation at the core of L2 Conceptual Development: The case of Spanish por and para.
+Developing aspectual awareness through Conscious Conceptual Manipulation for spatial and temporal control in the L2.
 To be Submitted to Language Awareness.

 - García, P. N. (in preparation).
 Conscious Conceptual Manipulation as a tool for Development in the Second Language Classroom.
 To be Submitted to Language, Teaching, Research.